|Country of Origin||United Kingdom|

 The Flat-Coated Retrievers are excellent sporting dogs and hunters.
 After the tiring day, they will become lapdogs and also don’t get surprised if you find your Flat-Coated sleeping under your quilt.

 The Flat-Coats tend to be very “Mouthy”.
-If something they see that fits on its they will immediately pick it up and run away.
-These kind of behaviors should be avoided from an early age as it will be difficult to break down in adulthood.
+If something they see that fits on its mouth, they will immediately pick it up and run away.
+This kind of behaviors should be avoided from an early age as it will be difficult to break down in adulthood.

-These breed are not recommended for people who cannot give their furry friend enough time and affection.
+These breeds are not recommended for people who cannot give their furry friend enough time and affection.
 A family with a stay home parent can be suitable.

 Training Your Flat-Coated Retriever